hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

     </figcaption>
 </figure>

-The goal of Normaliser-Free ResNets (NF-ResNets) is to get rid of the BN layers in ResNets while preserving the characteristics visualised in the SPPs ([Brock et al., 2021a](#brock21characterizing)).
+The goal of Normalizer-Free ResNets (NF-ResNets) is to get rid of the BN layers in ResNets while preserving the characteristics visualized in the SPPs ([Brock et al., 2021a](#brock21characterizing)).
-To get rid of the exponential variance increase in unnormalised ResNets, it suffices to set $\alpha = 1 / \sqrt{\operatorname{Var}[\boldsymbol{x}]}$ in our modified formulation of ResNets.
+To get rid of the exponential variance increase in unnormalized ResNets, it suffices to set $\alpha = 1 / \sqrt{\operatorname{Var}[\boldsymbol{x}]}$ in our modified formulation of ResNets.
 Here, $\operatorname{Var}[\boldsymbol{x}]$ is the variance over all samples in the dataset, such that the $\alpha$ scaling effectively mirrors the division by $\boldsymbol{\sigma}_\mathcal{B}$ in BN (assuming a large enough batch size).
 Unlike BN, however, the scaling in NF-ResNets is computed analytically for every skip connection.
-This is possible if the inputs to the network are properly normalised (i.e., have unit variance) and the residual branch, $f$, is properly initialised (i.e., preserves variance).
+This is possible if the inputs to the network are properly normalized (i.e., have unit variance) and the residual branch, $f$, is properly initialized (i.e., preserves variance).
 The $\beta$ parameter, on the other hand, is simply used as a hyper-parameter to directly control the variance increase after every skip connection.

 Although this scheme should allow reducing the variance after every skip connection, it is only used after every sub-net, which typically consists of multiple skip connections.